Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/README.md

 Alternitivly use the command at the top of this README.

 For our video demo/presentation, you can watch this [video](https://www.youtube.com/watch?v=21I_qzC4wGg).
+Information about viewing stolen info and accessing our test droplet is located in the description.

 ---